 |Panasonic L1 (⇒ lft | rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

 Both the E-300 and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the Digilux 3 does not have a direct successor.

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Olympus E-300 or the Leica Digilux 3 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.